Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 # The Player class

 Create a Player class.
 I'll walk you through the 3D game programming concepts in this Player.cs file, focusing on the mathematical aspects while keeping things approachable for beginners.
-We will for now create the different member variables of this class, and iits Load and Update function.
+We will for now create the different member variables of this class, and its Load and Update function.

 Create the class squeletton in such a way: